CoCornell/CoCornell/api/README.md

 # GET /list/\<int:list_id\>/
-Returns the list specified by list id.
+Returns the list, including all the cards in it specified by list id.

 ### Requires Authentication
 Yes